yhlpkucu/Esther-ImageTextTranslator/README.md

 [![GitHub license](https://img.shields.io/github/license/Naereen/StrapDown.js.svg)](https://github.com/Naereen/StrapDown.js/blob/master/LICENSE)
 COMSE6998_009_2022 Deep Learning System Performance | Final Project

-###  Project Overview
+###  🌟 Project Overview

 <details open>
 <summary>
- <strong>Description</strong>
+ <strong>✨ Description</strong>
 </summary>

 <br/>

 Current translation applications force users to manually input text sentences from a foreign language, which is both inconvenient to input and easily miswritten.
-Users might give up their translation in the end.
+Users might give up their✨ translation in the end.
 We simplify this process by letting users simply input live photos with text, and return real time translation results in any user-specified language.

 We use **EAST** as the detection model and **ASTER** as the recognization model.
 Then we use the **google translation API** to acquire translation result in the target language.
 After launching this feature on the edge devices, users could do text translation in any natural scenario.

-  - Goal: Make real-time translation from live photos with text
+  - 🌪 Goal: Make real-time translation from live photos with text

-  - Solution Steps:
+  - 💫 Solution Steps:
     1. Detect Pixels containing words
     2. Recognize words in source language
     3. Translate into Specified language

-  - Value:
+  - 🌊 Value:
     - Conveniently complete image -> text translation in any natural scenarios
     - Beneficial for travelling, business meeting, education, etc.